anoopgop/learning-portfolio/README.md

 **7. Prediction**

 - Model prediction in machine learning involves using a trained model to make predictions on new, unseen data.

+- demonstrates the model's ability to generalize and provide insights or solutions for new problems.

 - These predictions can range from image recognition to semantics to predictive analytics.

+## Examples of Machine learning that I came across while researching

+- usage of Siri, Alexa, and Google Assistant which uses ML to understand and respond to voice commands.

+- Google Translate use ML to provide accurate translations between languages.

+- Self-driving cars use ML for object detection, path planning, and decision-making.

+- Companies like Uber and Lyft uses ML to match drivers with passengers and set dynamic pricing.

+- Spotify and YouTube uses ML to curate music and video recommendations.

+- Banks and credit card companies uses ML models detect unusual patterns in transactions to identify fraudulent activities in real time.

+- Platforms like Amazon and Netflix use ML to suggest products or content based on user behavior and preferences.

+- Smart watches uses ML to track health metrics, detect irregularities, and even predict potential health issues.

+### How does Machine Learning improve or replace existing solutions?

+Machine learning (ML) improves or replaces existing solutions by leveraging data-driven insights, automation, and advanced pattern recognition to enhance efficiency, accuracy, and scalability.
+Here’s how ML achieves this across various domains:

+**1. Automation of Repetitive Tasks**
+- Replacement: ML automates tasks that were previously done manually, reducing human effort and errors.
+  Example:

+  - Customer Support: Chatbots and virtual assistants handle routine queries, replacing or augmenting human agents.

+  - Data Entry: ML algorithms extract and process information from documents, replacing manual data entry.

+**2. Enhanced Accuracy and Precision**
+- Improvement: ML models can analyze large datasets and identify patterns that humans might miss, leading to more accurate predictions and decisions.

+  Example:

+  - Medical Diagnosis: ML algorithms analyze medical images (e.g., X-rays, MRIs) with higher accuracy than traditional methods, aiding doctors in diagnosing diseases.

+  - Fraud Detection: ML detects fraudulent transactions more accurately than rule-based systems by learning from historical data.

 </details>